ashutoshmjain/gita/src/mathuraChap09.md

 Okay - smiled the Friend - I am listening!

+---

 Imagine the time - thousands of year back - long before  the periodic table - continued the Angel - the broad categories of the matter were - solids, liquids and gases.
 Every thing that may be observed must be one of these.
 And the eight colors were considered the means to observe the matter.
 The matter, be it solid or liquid must have a unique color, air being the transparent white light.
 So they concluded - All observable things, at max may have eleven transitions - eight colors (the state of information) and three states of matter - solids, liquids and gases.
 At any given point in time only two were observable - one state of matter and one color.
 The notion of "work" was to change either of these two - for example if you heat a metal, first it changes the colors and then it becomes liquid.

 He paused a little to think the qualifying remarks - even today, with all the science, that basic design of "observability" stands good.
 Now, in modern science - we we have covered many miles on the observability (of matter) but what about the  "Observer"?
 What is the dichotomy of an "observer" ?
 Unfortunately we have never focused much on the "observer".

 Well , technically speaking , an "observer" is also matter but we have five senses that are unique to us "observers" - said the Fairy.

 You are on the right track - Angel was happy to see his ideas getting registered - but there is little more than mere five senses.
-First, there is a notion of Space.
+First, there is a notion of "space".
 If senses are incapable of observing the three states of matter and don't see any of the (eight) colors, we say it is dark "space".
 In addition, an observer has a natural impetus to observe things - we must continuously use our senses to observe - sometimes randomly .
 This propensity was termed "Fickle Mind" (`Mana`).

 Not only "Fickle Mind" - he added - there is definite mechanism to analyse what we observe.
 This capacity was termed "Intelligence" (`Buddhi`).
-So in all, an observer is "matter" that has eight additional assets to process the information - five senses, ability to perceive Space, propensity to explore and lastly the capacity to analyse.
+So in all, an observer is "matter" that has eight additional assets to process the information - five senses, ability to perceive space, propensity to explore and lastly the capacity to analyse.

-It was time for both fairy and her friend to get spooked.
-No one ever told this perspective to them.
+It was time for both fairy and her friend to get surprised.
+No one ever told this perspective to them though it was simple and made sense.

+---

 The Angel continued - So eight colors and three states of matter - that is eleven basic dualities that we "observe".
 Now add to this the perceptual facets of the observer - the five Senses (`Indriyas`), Fickle Mind (`Mana`), Intelligence (`Buddhi`) and Space (`Kham`) - these eight are stable knots that make an observer.
-But there is little more to it ..
+But there is little more to it ..  an "observer" too has three states ..

 > Just like three states of the observable  matter, the observer too has three states - in `Vaidik` speak these states are called `Gunas`.
 The three `Gunas` are - `Sattva`, `Rajsa` and `Tamsa`.
 The notion of "Work" (`Karma`), on the observer side, is to transition with in these three `Gunas`.

-To put it simply, the three states of matter drive "actions" in the matter - exchange from one state to other - for example solids convert into liquids - liquids into gases etc. The three `Gunas` do the same in the observer.
+To put it simply, the three states of matter drive "actions" in the matter - exchange from one state to other - for example solids convert into liquids - liquids into gases.
+The three `Gunas` do the same in the observer.
 An observer continuously moves from `Sattva` to `Rajasa` to `Tamsa` or vice-versa or some other order.
+Unfortunately there is no English word for these `Gunas`.
+Just think of them as three states of being.

-Effectively - three states of what is observed and three states of the observer!
+> Effectively - three states of what is observed and three states of the observer!

 Thus eleven physical facets plus eleven perceptual facets create one observer.
 These twenty two knots combined create an identity.
 In `Vaidik` system the identity is called `Ahmkara` - a perceptible and conscious shape what we call "I".
 In `Vaidik Science`, all of these twenty three together, is what we know as the "field" of consciousness.